priyadharshini477/19CS307-Lab-Ex.No-7/README.md

- # Result : a.Thus the are of the triangle was calculated and the required output was obtained.
+ # Result : a.Thus the area of the triangle was calculated and the required output was obtained.
-            b.Thus the cultivated crops and the machinery employed in harvesting were displayed using Javascript arrays.
+         #  b.Thus the cultivated crops and the machinery employed in harvesting were displayed using Javascript arrays.